 If your career has included developing or maintaining websites, you have most likely fallen victim to a security hack at least once.
-Like all network connected devices, a website is equally prone to become a victim of malicious intentions.
-There are lot of websites maintained by people who know very little about the inner workings of the site.
+Like all network-connected devices, a website is equally prone to become a victim of malicious intentions.
+There are a lot of websites maintained by people who know very little about the inner workings of the site.
 They may possibly be bloggers or have simply created the site to share family photos.
 These ordinary sites are hacked on a regular basis.

 There isn't a single way to protect a site from all harm.
 This is a multi-step process using various tools and a strong knowledge of web security.
-Large companies with big web presence have the budget to maintain their site 24/7 in order to protect the website.
+Large companies with a big web presence have the budget to maintain their site 24/7 in order to protect the website.
 Most companies have not budgeted the time or money required to keep up with all possible intrusion attempts.
 This article is for the small company or day to day people who maintains their own site, specifically those sites based on Joomla and Wordpress.
 If you are reading this article, there is a good bet you are familiar with these two platforms.
 Both offer an excellent blogging platform and are capable of extending features using extensions and plug-ins.

 In this 'Part 1' article, we will delve into securing a site built in Wordpress and in the next article, 'Part 2', we will look at how to protect Joomla.
-Hopefully through the steps, you will be able to better protect your site and maintain peace!
+Hopefully, through the steps, you will be able to better protect your site and maintain peace!

 - Wordpress Security

 - Users and Passwords

 - Wordpress Updates